Tinnitus Relief Guide

 Most sleep experts tell you to aim for total auditory deprivation—blackout curtains, earplugs, and a silent room.
 For a guy with my history, that is a recipe for a midnight panic attack.
 I’ve found that complete auditory deprivation actually amplifies the internal tinnitus, making controlled, low-frequency ambient noise a much more effective sedative.
 I need to artificially raise the noise floor of my bedroom just enough to mask the 8000Hz whistle without being so loud that it keeps me awake.
 It’s a delicate calibration, much like tuning a room before a keynote speech.

-When the Pitch Shifts: The January 8th Incident
+When the Pitch Shifts: The January Incident

-The Breaking Point: March 22nd
+The Breaking Point: The March Redundancy Failure

 Since then, I’ve doubled down on my methodical tracking.
 I’ve found that a combination of magnesium, a specific dosage of zinc (I just follow the label instructions), and a dual-layer masking setup works best.
 I use a low-frequency brown noise generator to provide the "floor" and a mechanical fan to provide the "texture."
 This prevents the high-pitched whistle from being the only signal my brain has to latch onto.
 It’s about managing the gain, not trying to hit the mute button on a channel that’s hard-wired open.